Gunnvant/idma_pt/readme.md

 # IDMA Part time Content Repository

-This repo contains the content for IDMA full time program.
+This repo contains the content for IDMA part time program.
 The repo will remain a work in progress.

 ## Python Essentials (Agenda, Pre-requisites and readings)